devzelix/sicuc-backend/README.md

 ## ▶️ How to Run the Application

-### 🐳 Using Docker Compose
+### 🐳 Using Docker Compose (Database Only)

-You can also run the entire application stack (backend + database) using Docker Compose.
+The Docker Compose setup provided only starts the database container.
+You need to run your Spring Boot application separately, connecting it to the running database.

+#### Steps:

-1. Ensure Docker and Docker Compose are installed on your machine.
+1. Make sure Docker and Docker Compose are installed on your machine.

-2. Start the application and services:
+2. Start the database container:

    ```bash
    docker compose up -d
    ```

+3. Once the database is running, run your Spring Boot application separately using Maven or Gradle (see below).

-3. To stop the containers:
+4. To stop the database container:

    ```bash
    docker compose down
    ```

+Alternatively, you can connect your Spring Boot application to your own existing database without using Docker Compose.

+### 📦 Running the Spring Boot Application

+You can start the Spring Boot app directly on your machine after the database is up and running.

-### 📦 Using Maven
+#### 🔧 Using Maven

 ```bash
 mvn clean install